 HOW-TO GUIDE: HAVE AN EVENT IN YOUR LANEWAY

-Throwing a laneway event is an excellent way to bring your community together, whether for a particular cause or just to have fun!
+Throwing a laneway event is an excellent way to bring your community together, for a particular cause or just to have fun!
 We've outlined the process of throwing a laneway event for you, including a general procedure and examples of successful laneway events from around the world.
-Our guide also includes ideas of potential funding sources, permits that may be required, and local key contacts that can help with organizing an event.
+Our guide includes ideas of potential funding sources, permits that may be required, and local key contacts that can help with organizing an event.

 Laneway events can include:

 • Farmers’ markets